eneroh/kql/README.md

 ```kql
 parse_json()
 ```
-Interprets string as JSON value, returns value as dynamic
+Function - Interprets string as JSON value, returns value as dynamic
 ```kql
 extract_json()
 ```
-When you need to extract more than one element of a JSON compound object.
+Function - When you need to extract more than one element of a JSON compound object.
 Use dynamic() when possible
 ```kql
 tostring()
 ```
-Very commonly used with summarize to convert a value to a string (specifically numbers i.e. tostring(123)
+Function - Very commonly used with summarize to convert a value to a string (specifically numbers i.e. tostring(123)

 ```kql
 series_stats()
 print x=dynamic([23, 46, 23, 87, 4, 8, 3, 75, 2, 56, 13, 75, 32, 16, 29])
 | project series_stats(x)
 ```
-Returns statistics for numerical series in a table with a column for each statistic
+Function - Returns statistics for numerical series in a table with a column for each statistic

 ```kql
 count